-Customer referrals are an easy, low-cost way to get more customers.
+Another great spa marketing idea is to encourage customer referrals because it’s an easy, low-cost way to get more clients through the door.
 The most important way to get referrals is to provide an excellent service that people want to talk about.
 However, referrals can be encouraged by giving benefits to those who recommend your business.

 For example, you could offer discounts to both the referring customer and the new customer.
-Alternatively, you could offer upgrades, free services, or give customers with a large amount of referrals VIP status at your spa.
+Alternatively, you could offer upgrades or free services, or give customers with a large number of referrals VIP status at your spa.

 When choosing which benefit to provide, you’ll have to look at your buyer personas to see what is likely to entice them to recommend you.
 If you are a high-end spa with wealthy customers, discounts may not be attractive and could even damage your brand.

 We hope this article has provided you with some inspiration for your spa’s marketing campaign.
 It may seem like a lot to take on, but following these steps will give you a good grounding in how to market your spa.